raidsb/python/tutorials/python_cheat_sheet.md

 5* Applies automated garbage collection.
 6* It could be used effectively along with Java, COBRA, C, C++, ActiveX, and COM.

+### Glossary
+Aliasing	Aliasing refers to giving another name to a function or a variable.
+Ampersand	A character typically "&" standing for the word "and."
+Compound elements	Compound statements contain (groups of) other statements; they affect or control the execution of those other statements in some way.
+Delimiter	A delimiter in Python is a character or sequence of characters used to separate or mark the boundaries between elements or fields within a larger data structure, such as a string or a file.
+Dictionaries	A dictionary in Python is a data structure that stores a collection of key-value pairs, where each key is unique and associated with a specific value.
+Function	A function is a block of code, defining a set procedure, which is executed only when it is called.
+Immutable	Immutable Objects are of in-built datatypes like int, float, bool, string, Unicode, and tuple.
+In simple words, an immutable object can't be changed after it is created.
+Intersection	The intersection of two given sets is the largest set, which contains all the elements that are common to both sets.
+Keys	The keys () method in Python Dictionary, returns a view object that displays a list of all the keys in the dictionary in order of insertion using Python.
+Lists	A list is any list of data items, separated by commas, inside square brackets.
+Logic operations	In Python, logic operations refer to the use of logical operators such as "and," "or," and "not" to perform logical operations on Boolean values (True or False).
+Mutable	Immutable objects are of in-built datatypes like int, float, bool, string, Unicode, and tuple.
+A mutable object can be changed after it is created.
+Nesting	A nested function is simply a function within another function and is sometimes called an "inner function".
+Ratings in python	Ratings in Python typically refer to a numerical or qualitative measure assigned to something to indicate its quality, performance, or value.
+Set operations	Set operations in Python refer to mathematical operations performed on sets, which are unordered collections of unique elements.
+Sets in python	A set is an unordered collection of unique elements.
+Syntax	The rules that define the structure of the language for python is called its syntax.
+Tuples	These are used store multiple items in a single variable.
+Type casting	In python, this is converting one data type to another.
+Variables	In python, a variable is a symbolic name or identifier used to store and manipulate data.
+Variables serve as containers for values, and these values can be of various data types, including numbers, strings, lists, and more.
+Venn diagram	A Venn diagram is a graphical representation that uses overlapping circles to illustrate the relationships and commonalities between sets or groups of items.
+Versatile data	Versatile data, in a general context, refers to data that can be used in multiple ways, is adaptable to different applications or purposes, and is not restricted to a specific use case.

+### exceptions
+Aspect	Errors	Exceptions
+Origin	Errors are typically caused by the environment, hardware, or operating system.
+Exceptions are usually a result of problematic code execution within the program.
+Nature	Errors are often severe and can lead to program crashes or abnormal termination.
+Exceptions are generally less severe and can be caught and handled to prevent program termination.
+Handling	Errors are not usually caught or handled by the program itself.
+Exceptions can be caught using try-except blocks and dealt with gracefully, allowing the program to continue execution.
+Examples	Examples include “SyntaxError” due to incorrect syntax or “NameError” when a variable is not defined.
+Examples include “ZeroDivisionError” when dividing by zero, or “FileNotFoundError” when attempting to open a non-existent file.
+Categorization	Errors are not classified into categories.
+Exceptions are categorized into various classes, such as “ArithmeticError,” “IOError,” ValueError,” etc., based on their nature.

 ### scripting vs programming language
 * As a scripting language, Python is often used for automating tasks, executing scripts, and rapid prototyping.
 It's well-suited for tasks such as system administration, web development, data analysis, and scientific computing.
 * As a programming language, Python is used to develop a wide range of software applications, including desktop GUI applications, web applications, games, artificial intelligence systems, and more.
 Python's versatility, readability, and extensive standard library make it a popular choice for software development projects of all sizes.